 And for coaches, we can ask, “What relationships are helping me to be a better coach for this client?
 Which relationships are getting in my way as a coach?
 What relationships do I need to create for this coaching engagement?”

 Dynamic Integration and Flow – The connections and flow between information, energy and relationships combine to create mindful questions for executives and coaches.
 “What is the dynamic we’re experiencing between information, energy, and relationships?
 Are they in balance?
 Do they need to be in the balance right now?
 What’s useful about the balance or imbalance?
 Are they inflow right now, coming together in useful ways?
 If not, do we need more information, energy or relationship to move forward in the coaching experience?”

 The next time you coach an executive who is reluctant to consider or use mindfulness practices, ask reflective questions about information, energy, and relationships.
 Examine the dynamic interaction and flow between the three aspects of Brown and Siegel’s framework.
 And be aware that there are many ways for the science and art of coaching to connect with the brains of coaches and reluctant executives.

 Jeff Nally, PCC is an executive coach, coaching supervisor, professional speaker. and author.
 He is the president of Nally Group Inc., a practice focused on the science of leadership and human interaction.
-Jeff is vice president of marketing for the ICF Ohio Valley Chapter, is a member and volunteer with the Gay Coaches Alliance, and is co-author of two anthologies: Humans@Work and Rethinking HR.
-He can be reached by website.
+Jeff is vice president of marketing for the ICF Ohio Valley Chapter, is a member and volunteer with the Gay Coaches Alliance, and is the co-author of two anthologies: Humans@Work and Rethinking HR.
+He can be reached by email or through his website.